KrauseFx/krausefx.com/_posts/2022-08-14-announcing-inappbrowsercom-see-what-javascript-commands-get-executed-in-an-in-app-browser.md

       alt="An iPhone showing the inappbrowser.com website, rendered inside TikTok, showing how there is CSS code being added, added monitoring for all taps and all keyboard inputs, as well as getting the coordinates of elements the user taps"
     />
   </a>
-  <h4>TikTok's In-App Browser injecting code to observe all taps and keyboard inputs</h4>
+  <h4>TikTok's In-App Browser injecting code to observe all taps and keyboard inputs, as well as password and credit card inputs</h4>
 </div>

 **"How can I verify what apps do in their webviews?"**